 The BOSU ball differs from a traditional fitness ball in that it is flat on one side with a dome on the other side.

-The ball’s unique shape creates an unstable workout platform which forces the user to make constant small adjustments to stabilize themselves.
+The ball’s unique shape creates an unstable workout platform that forces the user to make small adjustments to stabilize themselves.

 Over time, this movement helps to improve stability, mobility, reflexes, muscle tone, and more.

 Any exercise done on a BOSU ball will tone your core.
 The BOSU ball ab exercises below are among the most effective you can do if you are looking to shape and tone your abs, obliques, and mid-section.
 They will also target your upper and lower body, though to a lesser extent.

 Start with 10 repetitions of each exercise (other than the Plank exercise, which you should do once or twice to start).
 Increase this to 15 to 20 reps as your strength improves, building to two or three sets, being sure to keep your abs contracted throughout each sequence.

 BOSU ball ab exercises can be customized to your fitness level.
 For example, to make the Crunches more challenging, hold a light dumbbell in each hand while doing them.
 If you find it difficult to keep your balance when doing Side Planks, put one foot on the floor in front of the other instead of stacking your feet.

 Most of the BOSU ball exercises for abs on this page are variations of two of the most popular ab exercises: the Crunch and the Plank.
 Doing these on a BOSU ball will increase their effectiveness and make doing them feel like less of a chore.
 The ball will also provide a degree of support for your back.